code-423n4/2022-10-traderjoe-findings/data/saneryee-G.md

 ### Description:

-Not inlining costs 20 to 40 gas because of two extra JUMP instructions and additional stack operations needed for function calls. (**Need to recheck all Wrapped lines internal function name in this file (Match 2 times)**)
+Not inlining costs 20 to 40 gas because of two extra JUMP instructions and additional stack operations needed for function calls.

 ### Findings: